 About the Author

-Patrice Simon is the owner of Bikram Yoga / The Camp in Costa Mesa, Calif., which has enjoyed a wildly loyal following since its opening in 2002.
+Patrice Simon is the owner of Bikram Yoga / The Camp in Costa Mesa, Calif.
+It has enjoyed a wildly loyal following since its opening in 2002.
 Simon’s focus on helping her students become grounded and find their true life’s purpose has made her a star of the Orange County yoga scene.Sharing is Caring!